FairMOT: On the Fairness of Detection and Re-Identification in Multiple Object Tracking: Unfairness Issues in One-shot Trackers

 \subsection{Unfairness Caused by Feature Dimension}

 The previous re-ID works usually learn very high dimensional features and have achieved promising results on the benchmarks of their field.
-However, we find that learning lower-dimensional features is actually better for one-shot MOT for three reasons: (1) although learning high dimensional re-ID features may slightly improve their capability to differentiate objects, it notably harms the object detection accuracy due to the competition of the two tasks which in turn also has negative impact to the final tracking accuracy.
-So considering that the feature dimension in object detection is usually very low (class numbers + box locations), we propose to learn low-dimensional re-ID features to balance the two tasks; (2) when training data is small, learning low dimensional re-ID features reduces the risk of over-fitting.
-The datasets in MOT are usually much smaller than those in the re-ID area.
-So it is favorable to decrease feature dimensions; (3) learning low dimensional re-ID features improves the inference speed as will be shown in our experiments.
+However, we find that learning lower-dimensional features is actually better for one-shot MOT for three reasons: (1) high-dimensional re-ID features notably harms the object detection accuracy due to the competition of the two tasks which in turn also has negative impact to the final tracking accuracy.
+So considering that the feature dimension in object detection is usually very low (class numbers + box locations), we propose to learn low-dimensional re-ID features to balance the two tasks; (2) the MOT task is different from the re-ID task.
+The MOT task only performs a small number of one-to-one matchings between two consecutive frames.
+The re-ID task needs to match the query to a large number of candidates and thus requires more discriminative and high-dimensional re-ID features.
+So in MOT we do not need that high-dimensional features; (3) learning low dimensional re-ID features improves the inference speed as will be shown in our experiments.